Create an ASI:One compatible Agent using the chatprotocol

 Chat protocol

 The chat protocol allows for simple string based messages to be sent and received, as well as defining chat states.
-It’s the expected communication format for ASI-1.
+It’s the expected communication format for ASI:One.
 You will import this as a dependency when you install uAgents.

 It is imported like so: